-As of December 31, 2021, we had 41 full-time employees.
-We will need to continue to expand our managerial, operational, finance and other resources in order to manage our operations and clinical trials, continue our development activities and, if approved, commercialize our preclinical and clinical-stage single-agent and combination therapy candidates or any future single-agent and combination therapy candidates.
+As of December 31, 2022, we had 46 full-time employees.
+We will need to continue to expand our managerial, operational, finance and other resources in order to manage our operations and clinical trials, continue our development activities and, if approved, commercialize our preclinical and clinical-stage product candidates or any future product candidates.
 Our management and personnel, systems and facilities currently in place may not be adequate to support this future growth.
 Our need to effectively execute our growth strategy requires that we: